 The Corporate Governance and Nominating Committee will consider all appropriate candidates proposed by management, directors and shareholders.
 Information regarding potential candidates shall be presented to the Corporate Governance and Nominating Committee, and it shall evaluate the candidates based on the needs of the Board at that time and the candidates' knowledge, experience, skills, expertise and diversity, as set forth in the Company's Corporate Governance Guidelines.
-In particular, the Board and the Corporate Governance and Nominating

-Committee believe that the Board should be comprised of a well-balanced group of individuals.
-Although the Board does not have a formal policy regarding board diversity, the Board believes that having diversity of knowledge, experience, skills and expertise among its members enhances the Board's ability to make fully informed, comprehensive decisions.
+In particular, the Board and the Corporate Governance and Nominating Committee believe that the Board should be comprised of a well-balanced group of individuals.
+The Board believes that having diversity of knowledge, experience, skills and expertise among its members enhances the Board's ability to make fully informed, comprehensive decisions.